 The secondary curriculum offers challenging programs for students, at all levels.
 Students may specialize in a number of subject areas by taking two or more courses in one subject area.
 In addition, certain enrichment/honours courses will be scheduled if enrolment warrants.
-Currently these courses are: English 9, 10 & 11 Honours, Math 9/10 Accelerated and Social Studies Cultural Exchange grade 9, 10 & 11.
+Currently these courses are: English 11 and 12 Honours, Math 9/10 Accelerated, AP Calculus, AP Psychology, and Science Co-op.
 Placement in these courses is based on student desire and previous teacher recommendation.